 Making application to receive an absentee ballot by mail

 The deadline for making application to receive an absentee ballot by mail is:

 5 pm on the fifth day before the election, April 2, 2020.

 Note: Special absentee voting application provisions apply to electors who are indefinitely confined to home or a care facility, in the military, hospitalized, or serving as a sequestered juror.
 If this applies to you, contact the municipal clerk regarding deadlines for requesting and submitting an absentee ballot.

 Voting an absentee ballot in person

 You may also request and vote an absentee ballot in the clerk's office or other specified location during the days and hours specified for casting an absentee ballot in person.
-Remember to bring along a photo ID.

 The first day to vote an absentee ballot in the clerk’s office is:

 The last day to vote an absentee ballot in the clerk's office: